 Not being enamored with the URL (and lack of privacy) that OS X Server provides for wikis and blogs, I’ve been fiddling with WordPress.
-The new blog is at http://blog.autographsystems.com, which is a reasonable URL.by
+The new blog is at http://blog.autographsystems.com, which is a reasonable URL.

 Twice now, I’ve had user accounts hacked, with php files installed that allow the hacker to send email out through our server.
 The first one was rather easy to detect and remove, but this second attack proved much more difficult.
 Here’s how I finally succeeded.
-Continue reading “Website hacked, used as spam sender”by
+Continue reading “Website hacked, used as spam sender”

 From a hints.macworld.com article, Aug 08, 2012 07:30AM • Contributed by kirkmc.

 I came across this Apple technical note this morning, which describes how to flush the DNS cache on your Mac…

 Go there for more details, or grab the pertinent info here: